Q-FRC/Dashboard/README.md

 - Shared subscriptions between duplicate topics
 - Widgets only update and repaint when they need to
 - Minimal, deferred repaints

-Thanks to these factors, QFRCDashboard is the best choice for a high-performance dashboard with no compromises.

 ## Download
 Windows, Linux, and macOS builds are available via GitHub Actions.
 Currently, all use WPILib 2024.3.1.
 Release builds are available either through Actions or in the releases tab: